 Little work has been done on the Magdalen papyrus since it was edited in 1953.
-Dr Thiede, who works in Paderborn, consulted the papyrus out of curiosity when his family visited Oxford in February.
+Dr Thiede, who works in Paderborn, consulted the papyrus out of curiosity when his family visited Oxford in are from the 26th chapter of the gospel and therefore in-

-Examination of the writing style led him to conclude: "The Magdalen fragment now appears to belong to a style of handwriting that was current in the first century BC and slowly petered out around the mid-first century AD.
+Examination of the writing style led him to conclude: "The mid-first century AD.
 Even a hesitant approach to questions of dating would therefore seem to justify a date in the first century, about a hundred years earlier than was previously thought."